io-eric/webcc/README.md

 # WebCC

 **WebCC** is a lightweight, zero-dependency C++ framework for building WebAssembly applications.
-It provides a direct, high-performance bridge between C++ and HTML5 APIs (DOM, Canvas, WebGL, Audio) without the overhead of heavy runtimes like Emscripten.
+It provides a direct, high-performance bridge between C++ and HTML5 APIs (DOM, Canvas, WebGL, Audio, ...) without the overhead of heavy runtimes like Emscripten.

 ## Features